BasilMousa/jewelry-shop-terraform/README.md

 ## Terraform State
 - State is stored remotely in an S3 bucket (`jewelry-shop-basil-terraform`) and locked with DynamoDB (`jewelry-shop-lock-table-basil`).
 - Both resources are provisioned by Terraform modules.

-## Ansible Integration
-- After Terraform deploys infrastructure, use the outputs (EC2 IPs, ELB DNS) as inventory for Ansible.
-- Ansible playbooks install Python, web server, and deploy your app code to EC2 instances.
-- The application is accessible only via the ELB public endpoint.

-## Destroy Process
-- Run `terraform destroy` in the `terraform` directory to cleanly remove all resources.
-- This includes VPC, subnets, EC2, ELB, security groups, S3 bucket, and DynamoDB table.

-## Notes
-- Do not hardcode AWS credentials in any Terraform or Ansible files.
-- All resource logic is modularized for clarity and reuse.
-- Unused resource files have been deleted after refactoring into modules.